Tufted capuchin: Diet

 A recently discovered characteristic of one population of this species is that it uses stones as a tool to open hard nuts.
 First it chooses ripe nuts from a nut palm.
 It uses its teeth to strip off the nut's fibrous husk.
 Then it leaves the nut to dry for about a week.
 When the nut is dry, the monkey lays the nut on a large, flat rock or fallen tree, hammering the nut with a suitable stone until the nut cracks.
 The hammerstones are often large enough to require lifting with both hands.
 The anvil rock is often pockmarked with hollows as a result of repeated use.

-Besides nuts, the capuchin also eats fruit, leaves, nuts, seeds, pith, insects and larvae, eggs and young birds, frogs, lizards, other reptiles, rodents, mouse opossums, and even bats.
+Besides nuts, the capuchin also eats fruit, leaves, seeds, pith, insects and larvae, eggs and young birds, frogs, lizards, other reptiles, rodents, mouse opossums, and even bats.
 They are also known to chase cats.

 The tufted capuchin looks for its food in groups.
 As soon as one of the group members has found something edible, he or she may make a large whistling sound, dependent upon the proximity of other individuals and abundance of the food resource so that the other monkeys know that there is something to eat.
 The composition of the group is very well organized and is determined by rank in the hierarchy.
 The dominant male often resides somewhere in the middle of the group just behind the front line, so that it is safer when a predator attacks.
 The vanguard is composed of higher-ranked females who are tolerated by the dominant male.
 They have the privilege to reach the food first, but they are also the most vulnerable when a predator attacks.
+It is a host of the acanthocephalan intestinal parasite Pachysentis rugosus.